MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 In comments there should be a space between the `#` and the actual comment.
 [Robocop: #missing-space-after-comment](https://robocop.readthedocs.io/en/stable/rules.html#missing-space-after-comment)

 Comments should be avoided, write your code readable or use the `[Documentation]`.
-Only valid use of comments is for TODO's that should be fixed soon(tm).
+The only valid use of comments is for TODO's that should be fixed soon.

 If you use comments:
 * Comments should be aligned with the block they belong to.